The Most Unique Year of College

 - Nelson Mandela, after his release from prison

-Unlike a traditional college journey, traveling home in December after the first semester is an integral and important part of the LEAPYEAR learning journey – we don’t separate your life from your learning!
+Unlike a traditional college journey, traveling home after the first semester is an integral and important part of the LEAPYEAR learning journey – we don’t separate your life from your learning!
 On the contrary, returning to someplace familiar after group travel and seeing it with new eyes is a tremendous learning opportunity, an opportunity to understand yourself better.
 Rather than going back home, LEAPYEAR students are encouraged to go forward home!

 To support this learning, the curriculum continues during the mid-program break.
 Daily writing and contemplative practices begun at the start of the program continue at home.
 Students give presentations about their group travel to schools, friends and family, they interview their parents about their childhood and birth, and begin to write an autobiography.

 The mid-program break time is also when students begin to do directed research for their individual internship.
-Because each student chooses their internship based on their unique interests, their learning plan for the final quarter must needs be unique.
+Because each student chooses their internship based on their unique interests, their learning plan for the final semester must needs be unique.
 At this point in the program, students begin to grapple with the challenges and opportunities of designing their own education.
 This is a vital skill, since we each ideally become the director of our own lifelong learning.
 The idea is that LEAPYEAR students have the opportunity to realize that education isn’t about jumping through someone else’s hoops, but it’s about creating and meeting your own learning challenges, in the light of your unique and specific life purpose.

 “And the time came when the risk to